Al-Asl/AutoLevel/README.md

 You can get started by watching the [tutorial](https://www.youtube.com/watch?v=1-M3W0y42L4).

-you can also check the API usage to build the level at runtime check out the `Example Scenes\Runtime`
+you can also check the API usage to build the level at runtime by checking `Example Scenes\Runtime`

 **FILLING**